That Do-It-Yourself Attitude Is Great, Except for Replacing Windows

 When it comes to replacement windows, that’s another project you should avoid doing yourself.

-When you began shopping around for replacement windows, you might have found some that were considered relatively cheap.
-They looked decent enough and when the salesperson asked it when the installer could come out and put them in, you hesitated and told that person you would do it yourself.
-You just wanted the windows delivered to your house.
+When you began shopping for replacement windows, you might have found some that were considered relatively cheap.
+They looked decent enough and when the salesperson asked when the installer could come out and put them in, you hesitated and told them that you would do it yourself.
+You just wanted the windows delivered to your house!

 For those cheaper windows, such as the ones you can find at your local super home improvement warehouse style store, it might not be a major problem.
 After all, they are truly cheap windows and of extremely low quality.
-How would it matter if they weren’t installed perfectly level or flush with the wall?
-It might not at all.
+How would it matter if they weren’t installed perfectly or flush with the wall?

 However, if you decide that installing higher quality windows is a better option, and it is, because it’s going to have a greater impact on the value of your home and energy efficiency, then anything that goes wrong could lead to major problems, including leaks, poor functionality, or even breaking those windows.